-At my first storytelling conference in New Mexico, Jose Rey Toledo, a Hopi-Tewa artist with long, white braids, told how Grandfather Sun and Spider Grandmother awoke form dreaming and brought the world into being with a song.
-Then on a long, dangerous journey, Spider Grandmother led the way to successive worlds in which spiders and insects evolved into animals and animals evolved into people.
-Spider Grandmother still whispers advice to warn young people away from the four evils–fighting, hating, hoarding, and gambling and toward the good.
-With Jose Rey Toledo’s permission, I tell the story to children on the risky road of life and remind them to listen for Spider Grandmother’s soft little voice My connection with Spider Grandmother deepened when publisher Malcolm Margolin (Heyday Books, News from Native California) introduced Darryl Babe Wilson, writer and teacher from the Achomawi people in the Mount Shasta of California.
-In the Achomawi story, Spider Grandmother and two her littlest children lead the way towards survival through cooperation, creativity, and hard work.
-Connections like these weave a web of wonder that grows ever wider and more amazing.
-Come in and explore stories of nature’s secrets for yourself.
+At my first storytelling conference in New Mexico, Jose Rey Toledo, a Hopi-Tewa artist with long, white braids, stood uhnmoving as he told how Grandfather Sun and Spider Grandmother awoke from a dream and brought the world into being with a song.
+Then on a long, dangerous journey, Spider Grandmother led the way to three successive worlds in which first spiders and insects evolved into animals and then animals evolved into people.
+In this fourth world, Spider Grandmother still watches over us, whispering wisoom to guide us away from the four evils–fighting, hating, hoarding, and gambling–and toward happiness.
+With its vast perspective on nature and human nature, the story astonishes me still.
+Its timeless and loving wisdom leads us towards survival, and if ignored, towards destruction.

+My connection with Spider Grandmother deepened when publisher Malcolm Margolin (Heyday Books, News from Native California) introduced me to writer Darryl ‘Babe’ Wilson, PhD, from the ancient Achomawi culture in the Mount Shasta area.
+In the Achomawi story, Spider Grandmother and two her littlest children lead the way to survival through cooperation, imagination, and hard work.
+Then in other long-lasting cultures worldwide, I discovered more spider stories, and they inspired my first storybook, ‘Spider Secrets.’